How to show a confirm email address field on wordpress forms

 How to Show a Confirm Email Address Field on WordPress Forms

-In this article, we’ll show you how to enable user email address confirmation in your form in just a few simple steps.
+In this article, I’ll show you how to enable user email address confirmation in your form in just a few simple steps.

 What Is the Point of the Confirm Address Field?